Revenue Attribution

 In this case, we would attribute the Facebook click which happened six days before the purchase, even though he received an email one day before purchase and he also opened an email four days before purchase.
 The click still wins as it is the most direct action.

-There are a few key settings that can be edited based upon the Software Edition that you are subscribed to including the “Days to Attribute” as well as “Attributed Revenue Percent”.
+There is one key setting that can be edited based upon the Software Edition that you are subscribed to and it's “Days to Attribute”.

 Days to Attribute: